 Without energy, society struggles to progress.
 People rely on electricity for lighting, heating, cooling and communications.
 Businesses need energy to drive productivity.
 Communities rely on energy for essential services such as healthcare, sanitation and education.

-Shell recognises this vital need.
-We see an opportunity to invest in energy access solutions in Africa and Asia.
-Our ambition is that, by 2030, we will be providing reliable electricity to 100 million people who don’t have it today.
-Our approach focuses on proven technologies and business models that can be deployed at a large scale and replicated.
+Shell recognises this vital need and sees an opportunity to invest in energy access solutions in Africa and Asia.
+Shell’s ambition is, by 2030, to provide a reliable electricity supply to 100 million people who don’t have it today.
+Shell’s approach focuses on proven technologies and business models that can be deployed at a large scale and replicated.
 These include mini-grids and decentralised solar energy systems that can power homes and businesses.